Europe shares gain on week on Ifo, UK retail sales

-Better-than-expected results from Microsoft and General Electric gave the mood, already lifted by Thursday's closely scrutinised Spanish sovereign debt auction which met solid demand, a further boost.
+Better-than-expected results from Microsoft (MSFT.O) and General Electric (GE.N) gave the mood, already lifted by Thursday's closely scrutinised Spanish sovereign debt auction which met solid demand, a further boost.

 Data on Friday showed German business sentiment rose unexpectedly for the sixth month in a row in April, whilst British retail sales saw their biggest rise in more than a year in March.

-In evidence of diminished investor nervousness, European share index volatility, as measured by the Euro STOXX 50 Volatility index, or VSTOXX, shed 7.3 percent on the day.
+In evidence of diminished investor nervousness, European share index volatility, as measured by the Euro STOXX 50 Volatility index .V2TX, or VSTOXX, shed 7.3 percent on the day.

 Charts showed the FTSEurofirst 300, in a positive sign, is holding above the 38.2 percent Fibonacci retracement level of the rally from the low in November to the high in March.